 - Style guide which addresses writing and design issues

 - Desired project schedule and final delivery date

-- Decision about approach for dealing with text expansion (often text is up to 30% longer when translated)
+- How to deal with text expansion (translated text is up to 30% longer)

 - Engineering and publishing contacts

-- Summary of engineering expectations, including build process
+- Summary of engineering expectations, including the build process

 - Summary of testing expectations, detailing localization, internationalization, compatibility, and/or functionality testing requirements

 Do you want to know more about the translation of website content?
 Check out this article on everything you need to know about website translation.

 Ready to start your website localization project with a professional service provider with competitive website translation pricing?